Established in 1973, CAPS is the oldest child abuse prevention organisation in Australia.

 Today, we are just known as CAPS.
 Our vision is simple but powerful: “Every child is safe, supported and loved”.

-Our staff are experienced psychologists, counsellors and child protection policy experts who are well-equipped to provide evidence-based educational programs and bespoke child safe organisation solutions to build well-being, emotional resilience and forever break the cycle of abuse.
+Our staff are experienced psychologists and child protection policy experts who are well-equipped to deliver frontline educational programs and create the environments needed to ensure that children are safe, supported, and loved.